TinyModularThings/IC2Classic/README.md

-If you want to support me, but can not make textures or something like that, you can make here a Do.
+If you want to support me, but can not make textures or something like that, you can make here a donation:

 [PayPal Donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MD6VV3X83LMZU)